-The Duke Department of Neurology has released Annual Reports detailing their successes, challenges, and opportunities in 2016, 2017, and 2019, with a new report scheduled for 2020.
+The Duke Department of Neurology has released Annual Reports detailing their successes, challenges, and opportunities in 2016, 2017, 2019, and 2020.
 These reports are available in both print and PDF formats.
-PDFs of our three previous annual reports are available below.
-Please email William.Alexander@duke.edu if you would like to receive our next annual report, scheduled for the end of calendar year 2020.
+PDFs of each of these annual reports are available below.
+Please email William.Alexander@duke.edu if you would like to receive our next annual report or other messages from our Department.

 2016 Annual Report

 Our first annual report contained three stories highlighting our missions to advance neurological research, train the next generation of neurologists, and provide the best possible clinical care:

 - “Unlocking Alzheimer’s disease” focused on the research of Carol Colton, PhD, who is investigating how an unexpected culprit--the body’s immune system--may play a major role in the formation of Alzheimer’s disease.

 - "Opening eyes in Eldoret” followed two of our stellar graduating residents, Chen Lin, MD, and Ravi Vakani, MD, who traveled to Eldoret, Kenya, to help doctors there provide better neurological care.

 - “Getting the best stroke care--wherever you are” told the story of Juanita Grant, a Danville, Virginia, stroke patient who received life-saving care thanks to our telestroke network, which allows our doctors to remotely provide Duke-level stroke care to patients across North Carolina and Virginia.